Efficient Classification of SARS-CoV-2 Spike Sequences Using Federated Learning: Introduction

-We envision the use of an FL-based solution as a solution for authorities and governments to facilitate different privacy and to simultaneously extract the knowledge from these large public (global) datasets (repositories such as GISAID) along with private (local) datasets from other countries (private dataset) for a customized model catered to solving public health issues and designing policies in a specific context (e.g., state, country, geographical region).
-Here, we propose a federated learning based approach to efficiently utilize the publicly available data sets, and a mechanism to extract helpful information from the private data of others while facilitating the differential privacy of contributors to the problem of classifying variants of the SARS-CoV-2 virus.
-Our scalable model provides a path for solving similar problems in other domains.
+We envision the use of an FL-based solution as a solution for authorities and governments to facilitate different privacy and simultaneously extract the knowledge from these large public (global) datasets (repositories such as GISAID) along with private (local) datasets from other countries (private dataset) for a customized model catered to solving public health issues and designing policies in a specific context (e.g., state, country, geographical region).
+Here, we propose a federated learning-based approach to efficiently utilize a publicly available data set (i.e. GISAID), and a mechanism to extract helpful information from the private data of others while facilitating the differential privacy of contributors to the problem of classifying variants of the SARS-CoV-2 virus.
+For this purpose, we extracted $9000$ spike protein sequences from GISAID along with their lineage information to perform multi-class classification.
+Our dataset comprised $9$ unique lineages.
+Our scalable model provides a framework for solving similar problems in other domains.
 Moreover, we show that using the spike protein instead of the whole genomic sequence can give the same or better accuracy, thus reducing computational complexity significantly.

 Our contributions are as follows: